-The left side of the mouse has two buttons along with a little texture at the bottom.
-The right side also has the same texture which also adds a little grip to the mouse.
+The left side has two buttons and a little texture at the bottom, while the right side also has the same texture that adds a little grip to the mouse.

-The mouse has a Razer logo at the top of it which glows up when you plug it into your computer.
-You won’t get any RGB lights in the mouse instead, Razer has placed a green coloured LED light that lights up the Razer logo.
+It has a Razer logo at the top of it, which glows up when you plug it into your computer.
+You won’t get any RGB lights in the mouse instead, Razer has placed a green-colored LED light that lights up the Razer logo.

-Coming onto the comfort, the mouse is mostly made of hard plastic and is comfortable enough for prolonged usage.
+Coming to comfort, the Razer DeathAdder Essential is mostly made of hard plastic and is comfortable enough for prolonged usage.

-The mouse has a perfect weight that makes it light enough to not bother you at all while also being heavy enough not to be called an ultra-lightweight gaming mouse.
+The mouse has a perfect weight that makes it light enough to bother you while also being heavy enough not to be called an ultra-lightweight.

-The mouse uses Omron switches for the main buttons which are very satisfying to click meanwhile the side buttons are also nicely placed which reduces the chance of accidentally pressing them while still being within the reach of your thumb.
+The DeathAdder Essential uses Omron switches for the main buttons, which are very satisfying to click; meanwhile, the side buttons are also nicely placed, which reduces the chance of accidentally pressing them while still being within reach of your thumb.

-The mouse is comfortable for all hand sizes and is easily compatible with all grip types.
-I highly recommend this gaming mouse for palm and claw grip users (best in this price range).
+Overall, the Razer Essential is very comfortable for all types of hand sizes and is easily compatible with all grip types, recommended for palm and claw grip users (best in this price range).

 The Razer DeathAdder Essential has a total of 5 buttons that you can easily customize using the compatible software.
-Talking about the software, Razer uses the Razer Synapse 3 for customization which is pretty easy to use.
+Regarding the software, Razer uses the Razer Synapse 3 for customization, which is pretty easy to use.

 This software offers all the basic customization options which you can expect at this price point.
-You can change the polling rate of the mouse, sensitivity, and change lighting as well.
+You can also change the polling rate of the mouse, sensitivity, and lighting.

-The Razer DeathAdder Essential lacks RGB lightings which you can easily get in any other mouse in the same segment.
-Although you will get a single LED light that looks very good with the Razer logo and the software will allow you to use breathing effect with it or change its brightness.
+The Razer DeathAdder Essential lacks RGB lighting, which you can easily get in any other mouse in the same segment.
+Although you will get a single LED light that looks very good with the Razer logo, the software will allow you to use a breathing effect with it or change its brightness.

-Well, personally I think if you’re a gamer, your focus would definitely be the gaming performance rather than other perks like the lighting effects it offers.
+If you’re a gamer, personally, your focus would definitely be the gaming performance rather than other perks like the lighting effects it offers.
 So let’s not waste more time and jump on to its actual performance.

-The mouse uses PixArt’s PAW3328 optical sensor which can offer a maximum DPI of 6400.
-Of course, there are mice in the same segment that offer more DPI than this but personally, I think it is enough for most of the gamers.
+The mouse uses PixArt’s PAW3328 optical sensor, which can offer a maximum DPI of 6400.
+Of course, there are mice in the same segment that offer more DPI than this, but I think it is enough for most gamers.